-Cash provided by operating activities for the year ended December 31, 2016 was approximately \$102.5 million, which resulted primarily from income of \$74.8 million plus the adjustment for non-cash charges of \$65.7 million less the change in operating assets and liabilities of \$38.0 million.
+Cash provided by operating activities was approximately \$102.5 million and \$171.7 million for the years ended December 31, 2016 and 2015, respectively.
+The cash provided by operating activities in 2016 resulted primarily from income of \$74.8 million plus the adjustment for non-cash charges of \$65.7 million less the change in operating assets and liabilities of \$38.0 million.
 The \$69.2 million decrease in cash flow provided by operating activities for 2016 compared to 2015 was primarily attributed to a negative cash change in operating assets and liabilities of \$77.7 million offset by an increase in non-cash charges of \$4.6 million and net income of \$3.9 million.
 The negative cash change in assets and liabilities in 2016 versus 2015 resulted from higher Days Sales Outstanding ("DSO") in 2016 versus 2015 caused by extended terms by select customers, partially offset by slower payments to our vendors.